mcandre/lair/README.md

 We don't believe in vendor locking for software development tools.

-lair runs on a wide variety of platforms, including Linux, UNIX, and Windows.
+lair runs on a wide variety of platforms, including macOS, Linux, other UNIX kin, and Windows.
 This helps to promote a higher degree of portability for your applications.

 lair is operating system agnostic, programming language agnostic, and build system agnostic.
 In fact, we recommend delegating many tasks from lair to project-specific build systems!